Aspexihacks/Obsidian/vaults/Física/Física - Notas.md

 	2. Identificar todas as forças que atuam no sistema
 	3. Escolher um referencial conveniente
 	4. Representar o diagrama usando o referencial as forças e a aceleração
+	5. Aplicar a segunda lei de Newton a cada componente de força e aceleração
+	6. Tirar conclusões